Essential Facts

 Gallo Pinto

 Literally translated as “spotted rooster,” gallo pinto is a traditional dish of rice and beans that’s cooked along with onions, peppers, and garlic.
-It’s typically served at breakfast alongside eggs, but you’ll also find it in restaurants as lunch or dinner.
+It’s typically served at breakfast alongside eggs, but you’ll also find it in restaurants for lunch or dinner.

 Casado